 Combination therapy with isoniazid, ethambutol, and rifampicin should be continued for 9 months.
 In addition, antipyretics and analgesics are usually required.
 In particular After apposite antimicrobial treatment for tuberculosis, treatment for erythema induratum mirrors that for erythema nodosum (eg, naproxen, super-saturated solution of potassium iodide).

-Used for empiric coverage for tubercle bacilli.
+Antituberculous agents are used for empiric coverage for tubercle bacilli.

-Not effective for all patients with erythema induratum.
+Clinical Context: Potassium iodide's mechanism of action is unknown, but it is known to enhance response by potentiating neutrophil activity.
+It is not effective for all patients with erythema induratum.
 Patients who receive medication shortly after the initial onset of induratum respond more satisfactorily than those with chronic induratum.

 Inadequately treated or untreated erythema induratum may result in prolonged disease, persistent ulcerations, and complications due to coexistent systemic tuberculosis.